 Trojan-FakeAV programs simulate the activity of antivirus software.
 They are designed to extort money from you – in return for the detection and removal of threats, even though the threats they report are non-existent.

 This type of program steals user account information from online gamers.

-These programs can cost you money – by sending text messages from your mobile device to premium rate phone numbers.
+These programs can cost you money by sending text messages from your mobile device to premium rate phone numbers.

-Trojan-Spy programs can spy on how you're using your computer – for example, by tracking the data you enter via your keyboard, taking screen shots or getting a list of running applications.
+Trojan-Spy programs can spy on how you're using your computer – for example, by tracking the data you enter via your keyboard, taking screenshots, or getting a list of running applications.

-Other types of Trojans include:
+Other Trojans examples include:

 Trojans are incredibly good at hiding.
 They trick users into installing them and then work behind the scenes to achieve their aim.
 If you fall victim, you may not even realize it until it's too late.
 If you suspect your device may have been breached by Trojan malware, you should look out for the following signs:

 It is possible to remove some Trojans by disabling start-up items on your computer which don’t come from trusted sources.
 To this, reboot your device into safe mode so that the Trojan can’t stop you from removing it.

 Be clear about which specific programs you are removing because you could slow or disable your system if you remove basic programs your computer needs to function.